dotherightthing/wpdtrt-npm-scripts/README.md

 Please create this file and push it to your Github repository.

-Add a list of files to merge to create backend.js, one file per line.
+Add a list of files to merge to create backend.js, one file per line, with a trailing blank line.

 ```txt
 ./js/_backend.js

 ```

 #### 9. js/frontend.txt

 Please create this file and push it to your Github repository.

-Add a list of files to merge to create frontend.js, one file per line.
+Add a list of files to merge to create frontend.js, one file per line, with a trailing blank line.

 ```txt
 ./js/_frontend_.js

 ```

 ## Update